Florida: Economy

-The economy of the state of Florida is the fourth-largest in the United States, with a $1.647 trillion gross state product (GSP) as of 2024.
+In 2025, the economy of the state of Florida was the fourth-largest in the United States, with a $1.834 trillion gross state product (GSP) and Florida's per capita personal income was $76,440.
 If Florida were a sovereign nation (2024), it would rank as the world's 15th-largest economy according to the International Monetary Fund, ahead of Spain and behind South Korea.
+In 2025, Florida ranked third on CNBC's list of top states for business, which took into account overall economy, infrastructure, cost of doing business, among other factors.

 In the 20th century, tourism, industry, construction, international banking, biomedical and life sciences, healthcare research, simulation training, aerospace and defense, and commercial space travel have contributed to the state's economic development.

 Tourism is a large portion of Florida's economy.
 Florida is home to the world's most visited theme park, the Magic Kingdom.
 Florida is also home to the largest single-site employer in the United States, Walt Disney World.
 PortMiami is the largest passenger port in the world and one of the largest cargo ports in the United States.
-Beach towns have many visitors too as Florida is known around the world for its beaches.

 Agriculture is another large part of the Florida economy.
 Florida is the number one grower of oranges for juice, mangoes, fresh tomatoes, sugar, sweet corn, green beans, beans, cucumbers, watermelons, and more.
-Florida is also the second biggest producer of strawberries, avocadoes, grapefruit, and peppers in the U.S.
+Florida is also the second biggest producer of strawberries, avocados, grapefruit, and peppers in the U.S.

 Other large sectors of Florida's economy include finance, government and military (especially in Jacksonville and Pensacola), healthcare, aerospace (especially in the Space Coast), mining (especially for phosphate in Bone Valley), fishing, trade, real estate, and tech (especially in Miami, Orlando, and Tampa in the 2020s).

+In 2025, small businesses made up 99.8% of businesses in Florida and employed 39.6% of the state's work force.
+According to Business Observer, Florida ranked first among U.S. states for business formations in 2025, with 698,000 new businesses formed within the state that year.

+As of May 2025, the state's unemployment rate was 3.7%.